 I’ve distilled these into the following rules for myself, which also act as promises to you as a reader whose device has downloaded this page:

-- Standard, semantic, HTML: I mark up my pages, particularly posts, with semantic HTML such as
+- Standard, semantic, HTML – I try to use as much semantic HTML such as

 and<nav>

-which supports its parseability and readability.
+as possible to support page parseability and readability.
 Ideally I want a screen reader to be able to interpret the page properly.
-This also supports you reading this in, for example, Firefox’s Reader View which is good because that means you control the typography. - Including a Table of Contents on longer pages/posts: Because I ramble, and some pages are longer, I try to write a basic table of contents at the top of each longer page/post to support you jumping to sections.
+This hopefully also supports you reading this in an environment where you control the typography such as Firefox’s Reader View. - Including a Table of Contents on longer pages/posts – I ramble and pages/posts can get long because of this.
+When I spot this I include a basic table of contents at the top of each longer page/post to support you jumping to sections.

 Technical Stack